 The complex number \(\raise 0.1pt{z}\) has been plotted on an Argand diagram, as shown below.

-Express \(\raise 0.1pt{z}\) in:
+Express \(\raise 0.1pt{z}\) in: (a) Cartesian form (b) polar form.

-(a) Cartesian form: \(z=k\sqrt{3}-k\tiny\,\normalsize i\small.\) This is only worth one mark.
+(a) Cartesian form: \(z=k\sqrt{3}-k\tiny\,\normalsize i\small.\) This would only be worth one mark.

 (b) Polar form.
-This would typically be worth three marks: one for the modulus \(\vert z\vert\small,\) one for the argument \(arg(z)\) and one for correctly combining them into polar form.
+This would typically be worth three marks: one for the modulus \(\vert z\vert\small,\) one for the argument \(\text{arg}(z)\) and one for correctly combining them into polar form.

 For the modulus, we use the distance formula (Pythagoras):